 Some independent agents specialize in one area of the market, while others offer multiple lines of coverage.

-Why Willamette Life
+How Willamette Life Can Help

 a.
 Affordable burial insurance for chewing tobacco users is available from several different carriers.